 Deep into the Ardennes, between Martelange and Habay-la-Neuve in the province of Luxemburg, is the huge 7000-hectare Anlier Forest, one of the biggest forests in Belgium.
-Its northern slopes reach an altitude of 517 metres and are drained by the tributary streams of the River SÃ»re, which flows into Germany as the Sauer and eventually into the Moselle.
+Its northern slopes reach an altitude of 517 metres and are drained by the tributary streams of the River Sûre, which flows into Germany as the Sauer and eventually into the Moselle.
 The forest is so vast that parts of it are virtually unexplored.
 Living in its deeper recesses are deer, wild boar, badgers, foxes and wildcats.
+The otter is apparently making a comeback in the region.
+Beavers have also been re-introduced into these river systems.
 Visit the area in the summer and look for rare breeding birds such as great grey shrikes, red-backed shrikes, and the specialty of the region: black storks.

 The Anlier Forest tourist agency suggests seven circular walks in different areas of the forest.
 I have tried a couple of them but not all of them.
 They all look interesting and are of varied lengths between 8 km and 21 km.
 Unfortunately, I find their website quite frustrating.
 Some pages seem to have no content, and the download clicks for the GPX routes don’t seem to work.
 Therefore I provide downloadable maps of the seven walks in Anlier Forest below, and you can download the GPX tracks from RouteYou.

 So these should be enough to keep you busy for a few trips to Anlier Forest.
 As always, any questions and just drop me a line.
 And to get more ideas of walks in Belgium, subscribe to Discovering Belgium by adding your email below: